 Maeve – Westworld

 The brothel keeper in the robot-run tourist trap of Westworld, Maeve lives her life in a cycle, much like the rest of her kind.
 Something proves to be off, though, as she accidentally turns on while being repaired.
 What follows is a gradual awakening, with Maeve realizing that she is not a real human, not a real brothel keeper, and not even living in the real world.
 Haunted by former “storylines” that she has starred in (some of which feature her and her child being murdered by Ed Harris - not pleasant), she finally takes control of her own artificial life.
 She gets two of the morons behind the scenes in her sway and begins the process of escaping the park.
 It doesn’t seem possible but, despite all odds, she does it… until she stops and comes back.
 Her memories of her “daughter” run deep, and she is not leaving without her.
+This proves to have big consequences for everyone involved in the show’s second season.
 Given life thanks to a powerhouse performance from Thandie Newton, Maeve is one of the characters that make this show as great as it is.
-What will happen to her from this moment on?
-Quite literally anything is possible.

 Metal Head – Teenage Mutant Ninja Turtles